maximemulder/clam/README.md

 Some of these examples, as well as several parts of the algorithm, were inspired by TACO Lab's [SuperF](https://hkust-taco.github.io/superf/) and [MLScript](https://hkust-taco.github.io/mlscript/) languages.

 *\* The type inference algorithm is a little dirty and probably has a few bugs in it (notably with recursive types).
 Type inference for such a complex type system is still an open problem, and I would probably need one or two months of work to fully finish it.
-However, most cases, as well as all the examples and tests work, which I think is a nice achievement.*
+However, all the examples provided and all tests work, which I think is a nice achievement.*

-*\*\* Currently, the type inference algorithm sometimes generates signatures roughly of the shape `[T, U] -> (T, U) -> T | U`.
-Although these signatures are valid, they can be quite verbose and could be simplified into `[T] -> (T, T) -> T`.*

 ## Recursive types